dwshadle/florence-price-catalog/_texts/price-abraham_lincoln_walks_at_midnight.md

 - Nicholas Vachel Lindsay (1879&ndash;1931)
 - <a href="https://www.google.com/books/edition/The_Congo_and_Other_Poems/LMQBAAAAYAAJ" target="_blank">*The Congo and Other Poems.*</a> New York: The MacMillan Co., 1914.[^fn1]
     * OCLC: <a href="https://www.worldcat.org/title/40402773" target="_blank">40402773</a>
+- Price's Source: Williams, Oscar, ed.
+A Little Treasury of American Poetry: The Chief Poets from Colonial Times to the Present Day.
+New York: Charles Scribner's Sons, 1948.
+    * OCLC: <a href="https://www.worldcat.org/title/1362362" target="_blank">1362362</a>

 ## Manuscripts
 - MC988a: <a href="https://uark.as.atlas-sys.com/repositories/2/resources/1522" target="_blank">Florence Beatrice Smith Price Papers Addendum</a>, Special Collections, Mullins Library, University of Arkansas